About the Program

 Declaring the Major

-Students are strongly encouraged to see the student services adviser as early as possible.
+Students are strongly encouraged to see the student services advisor as early as possible.
 Students are accepted into the major with a C average or better.
 There are a number of scholarships and research opportunities as well as other benefits available to declared majors.

 Students in the honors program must fulfill the following additional requirements: 1) maintain a grade point average (GPA) of at least 3.3 in all courses in the major and an overall GPA of at least 3.3 in the University and 2) carry out an individual research or study project involving at least three units of EPS H195.
-The project is chosen in consultation with a departmental adviser, and the written report is judged by the student's research supervisor and a departmental adviser.
+The project is chosen in consultation with a departmental advisor, and the written report is judged by the student's research supervisor and a departmental adviser.

 Other Majors and Minors Offered by the Department of Earth and Planetary Science

 In addition to the University, campus, and college requirements, listed on the College Requirements tab, students must fulfill the below requirements specific to their major program.

 - All courses taken to fulfill the major requirements below must be taken for graded credit, other than courses listed which are offered on a Pass/No Pass basis only.
 Other exceptions to this requirement are noted as applicable.